Get to know your card back to front

 Transactions you make using your ANZ credit card should be checked carefully on your monthly statement.

-If you have one of our Platinum or Black cards, you’ll find details about complimentary travel and purchase insurance available with these cards in this booklet.
+If you have one of our Platinum, Black or Rewards Travel Adventures cards, you’ll find details about complimentary travel and purchase insurance available with these cards in this booklet.

 We could help you with your ANZ travel money and travel insurance needs.